 The functions scheme_eval, scheme_apply, etc., are top-level evaluation functions.
-Continuation invocations are confined to jumps within a top-level evaluation.
+Continuation invocations are confined to jumps within a top-level evaluation (i.e., a continuation barrier is installed by these functions).

 The functions scheme_eval_compiled, scheme_apply, etc. (with a leading underscore) provide the same functionality without starting a new top-level evaluation; these functions should only be used within new primitive procedures.
 Since these functions allow full continuation hops, calls to non-top-level evaluation functions can return zero or multiple times.